 Pregnancy Massage: What you need to know

 Did you know that you can benefit from a massage at any stage of pregnancy?
-From the first trimester, all the way to postpartum, massage therapy offers a host of physical, psychological and emotional benefits.
-Receiving a massage during this extraordinary time is a...
+From the first trimester, all the way to postpartum, pregnancy massage therapy offers a host of physical, psychological and emotional benefits.
+Receiving a massage during this extraordinary...

-Do you suffer with jaw pain?
+Do you suffer with jaw pain or tmj?
 If so, you are not alone.
 It is estimated that 1 in 10 people in the UK have issues with their temporomandibular joint (TMJ) and it is more prevalent now than ever.
 What is a TMJ disorder?
-The TMJ acts like a sliding hinge, connecting your...
+The TMJ acts like a sliding hinge,...

 National Feet Week